redaak/LittleLemonAPI/README.md

 # LittleLemonAPI
-a Django powered RESTful API
+a Django powered RESTful API for the littlelemon resturant